Instrumental and value rationality: Of value rationality

 Virtues are not philosophic constructs.
 They are born of the [instrumental] demands and opportunities of associated life in varying environments.
 Courage, truthfulness, constancy, reliability, cooperativeness, adaptability, charity, sensitivity, rationality, and the like are distinguished because of their great [instrumental] efficacies in the life of a people.

 We are tailoring these virtues to the moral condition, not to abstract [value-rational] reason or to moral sentiment.
 We look for behavior that will address our problems, not compound them.
 One of the keys to this aim is to think of [instrumental] dispositions suitable to beginning and sustaining moral discourse and action, not bringing indisputable finality to them.
 They should be effective in the processes of the moral life, not in determining an inflexible outcome to them."

 By treating rationality as a criterion for judging means–ends working to produce developmental consequences, Gouinlock gave practical meaning to Dewey's instrumentally reasoning: "For the virtue of rationality I ask no more than a sincere attempt to seek the truth relevant to a given situation."

 What is finally at stake ... is not the elaboration of a system of moral principles, but a way of life—a life with a certain [institutional] character and quality."

 Economist Amartya Sen questioned the separation of instrumental and value rationality.
-In Rationality and Freedom (2002) and the The Idea of Justice (2009), Sen argued that these two normative conceptions are conditional and interrelated.
+In Rationality and Freedom (2002) and The Idea of Justice (2009), Sen argued that these two normative conceptions are conditional and interrelated.